 - Wrap the casserole dish tightly with plastic wrap so that no air or odors from the fridge can get inside the Tiramisu.

 - It is best eaten on the second day.
 The taste is getting better and the consistency creamier when you give it time to rest in the fridge overnight.

 Italian tiramisu is a no-bake espresso-flavored dessert.
 It's made of coffee-dipped ladyfingers with sweetened mascarpone cream and dusted with cocoa before serving.

 Mascarpone may curdle and looks like cottage cheese within a couple of seconds after starting mixing.
 It can be very quickly overmixed because of its high-fat content.
-So, if this ever happened to you, you are not alone.
-This can happen to everybody and is not related to this recipe, particularly.
+So, if this ever happens to you, you are not alone.
+This can happen to everybody and is not related to this recipe particularly.

 Here are my top tips to either avoid or fix curdled mascarpone:

 1. Buy mascarpone cream that contains nothing but (milk,) cream, and citric acid and has a high-fat content - around 42g out of 100g.
 Don't buy any low-light or substitute product.

 2. Mascarpone should be used cold and straight out of the fridge.

 3. Use a large mixing bowl so that you have enough place to mix the mascarpone.

 4. Mix the cream on medium speed and just long enough until smooth and combined.